Beech Tree - Year 4 2023 - 2024

 Our Curriculum:

 In English, the children will use a variety of different stimulus throughout the term to engage and inspire the children’s writing.
-The children will begin the year looking at our whole school Together We Learn and Grow topic - Bewilderwood.
-We will then look at the book, When The Giant Stirred and cover a range of writing such as a setting description, stories and poetry.
-Children will also focus on spelling, punctuation and grammar.
+During summer term, the children will be looking at the stories Blue John and Where the Forest Meets the Sea and cover a range of writing such as setting descriptions, explanations, non-chronological report and poetry.
+Children will also focus on spelling, punctuation, and grammar.

-In Maths, children will be studying the topics: Place Value; Addition and Subtraction and Multiplication and Division.
-We will also focus on mental arithmetic and Times Tables.
-In Year 4, children are expected to know their times tables up to 12x12 ready for their mutiplication check in June.
+In Maths, children will be studying lots of topics this term including Decimals, Money, Time, Shape and Position & Direction.
+In Year 4, children are expected to know their times tables up to 12x12 ready for their mutiplication check which will take place in June.
 To help the children practise their times tables, they need to be using TTRS at least 3 times a week at home.
+Useful MTC links can also be found below.

 Reading: